ParallelFlow/qrFileServer/README.md

 # qrFileServer
-Easily create a webserver with flask to serve files and directories over http to transfer files by a scanning a qrcode directly from the terminal.
+Set up a simple web file manager using python flask to serve files and directories over your local network directly from your terminal.

 ## Features
 - Allows you to send and receive files.
+- Contains basic file management features like moving, deleting, and creating files and directories, along with a basic text editor.
 - Resumable uploads
 - Download directories by zipping them on the fly